If you’re considering a Bull Terrier as a pet, you may be wondering,

 How To Train A Bull Terrier Not To Bite:

-Yes, it is possible, but chances are slim, and there is most likely a different underlying cause.
+Yes, it is possible, but chances are slim, and there is likely a different underlying cause.

-Because they are so intelligent and receptive to training, biting, and aggressive behavior can be curbed.
+Because they are intelligent and receptive to training, biting and aggressive behavior can be curbed.